Punishment to Public Health Conference

 When we talk about mental health it’s important to talk about who is impacted.
 Most often, black and Latino populations suffer more than others because they have less access to support and resources.
 Black communities especially have been criminalized in the U.S. throughout their history in this country.

 In 1789, the 13th Amendment outlawed slavery ‘except as punishment for crime’.
 The amendment freed slaves, but from then on, black Americans were systematically criminalized under Jim Crow and penal systems that treated blacks more harshly than whites.
 Effectively, this meant that many were returned to conditions of slavery, because once they were convicted of crimes they could be legally forced to work.
-Even through the present day we can observe the way that black Americans are systematically swept into prisons by ‘hard on crime’ rhetoric of the Reagan and Bush administrations that advocated for more prison and harsher sentences.
+In the present day we can observe the way that black Americans were systematically swept into prisons by ‘hard on crime’ rhetoric of the Reagan and Bush administrations that advocated for more prison and harsher sentences.
 This history stacks the deck against poor black communities.

 To learn more about the P2PH Conference, visit the site at: http://www.jjay.cuny.edu/p2ph-conferences